KYC is for onboarding. But after that, can businesses trust they’re interacting with their real customers?

 Lauren Hintz

-The FTC reported that nationwide fraud losses topped $10B in 2023.
-Between forged signatures, forged documents and forged activity online, there’s fraud everywhere.
-Fraud is impacting your business on all fronts, and now companies are the ones responsible for preventing it.
+The FTC reported that nationwide fraud losses topped $10B in 2023, and they've only climbed since.
+Forged signatures.
+Forged documents.
+Forged activity across every digital channel.
+Fraud is hitting your business on all fronts, and the liability is landing squarely on you.

 A business receives instructions from their customers every single day.
 This happens either because their customer clicks a button or they sign documents.
 When a customer clicks a button in an online portal to withdraw or transfer funds, how does a company really know who is clicking the button?
-When a bank receives a digital or physical document (ie. POAs or other directives) that instruct them to move money or make account changes, how can they trust that these artifacts are real?
-When a county recording office receives a deed, how can they trust it wasn’t forged?
-It’s becoming harder to know what’s real and what’s fake.
-And, physical documents aren’t any safer.
+When a bank receives a digital or physical document (such as a POA or other directive) that instructs them to move money or make account changes, how can they trust that these artifacts are real?
+When a county recording office receives a deed, how can they trust it wasn't forged?
+It's becoming harder to know what's real and what's fake.
+Physical documents aren't any safer.

 Companies are now realizing that every single interaction with their customers needs to be secured.
 Bad actors aren't just making fake accounts.